jeeberhardt/mobius/docs/source/custom_features.rst

     mamba install -c conda-forge molfeat

-One of the nice things about this package, is that it comes with a large variety of features and fingerprints that you can use out of the box.
-See the list below:
+One of the delightful aspects of the `molfeat` package is its extensive wardrobe of ready-to-use features and fingerprints.
+It's like a treasure trove waiting to be explored.
+Check out the list below to see what's in store:

 .. code-block:: python